What does it mean to be a great leader? How do you take charge and inspire your team with integrity, authority, and enthusiasm?

 Thousands of books are filled with reflections and advice on leadership.
 However, finding one that’s interesting, insightful, practical — and an entertaining read to boot — can be tricky.

 We’ve collected 15 bestsellers that are sure to help you find your style and hone your skills, whether you’re a natural or reluctant leader.
 And they won't put you to sleep (unless you're running low on caffeine — in which case, it's out of our hands).
 Here's what's on our bookshelf:

 1. How to Win Friends and Influence People by Dale Carnegie

-There’s a good reason you see this title on countless bookshelves: it holds timeless advice on the myriad soft skills that make a truly effective leader.
-Skills such as making people feel important and appreciated.
+There’s a good reason you see this title on countless bookshelves: It holds timeless advice on the myriad soft skills that make a truly effective leader, such as making people feel important and appreciated.
 This classic holds gems of advice that will make you a better leader, effective motivator, and persuasive negotiator.

 2. The Art of War by Sun Tzu

 Over 2,000 years have passed since military leader Sun Tzu first recorded his principles on how to be a fearless leader.
 Not only are they still applicable, they continue to be touted by top execs across the globe.
 Pick up a copy for an ageless guide on effective leadership, from strategizing and logistics to conflict resolution and resource management.